 - monthly payment for a fixed number of email addresses on your mailing list;

 - payment based on the number of sent emails.

 Wrapping it up

 Choosing an email service provider is a big decision as, eventually, both your sales and reputation will depend on it.
 Before you make your final choice, investigate the main and additional features the service offers: subscription forms, email builder, segmentation, triggered emails, personalization, free email templates, easy-to-navigate interface, and so on.
-SendPulse offers all these features and even more!
-So register and test them.
+SendPulse offers all of these features and more!
+So register and test our features.